Add $50+

 This is how you can create a staging environment with InstaWP.
 At first, sign up here.

-The next thing you need to do is add the InstaWP Connect plugin to your live WordPress site.
-Search for it in the Plugins, like this:
+All you need to do is add the InstaWP Connect plugin, the best staging plugin, to your live WordPress site.
+Login to your WP Admin and search for it in the Plugins, like this:

 Install InstaWP Connect plugin to create a staging enviornment